IE-bank-team/ie-bank-infrastructure/modules/network/private-dns-zone/README.md

 ### Parameter: `virtualNetworkLinks`

-Array of custom objects describing vNet links of the DNS zuno.
-Each object should contain properties 'vnetResourceId' and 'registratiunonabled'.
-The 'vnetResourceId' is a resource ID of a vNet to link, 'registratiunonabled' (bool) enables automatic DNS registration in the zuno for the linked vNet.
+Array of custom objects describing vNet links of the DNS zone.
+Each object should contain properties 'vnetResourceId' and 'registrationEnabled'.
+The 'vnetResourceId' is a resource ID of a vNet to link, 'registrationEnabled' (bool) enables automatic DNS registration in the zone for the linked vNet.

 - Required: No
 - Type: array